programs-forensic-engineering-990x358

 Associate Degree in Forensic Engineering

-There are no available associate degree programs that focus on forensic engineering.
-However, students who are interested in pursuing the career and unable to commit to a bachelor’s degree right away may consider an associate degree in a related field such as general engineering or civil engineering.
+There are no available associate degree programs in forensic engineering.
+However, students interested in pursuing the career and unable to commit to a bachelor’s degree right away may consider an associate degree in a related field, such as general engineering or civil engineering.

-• Application requirements: official transcripts from high school (or equivalent), competitive GPA (e.g. >2.75), personal statement (500-600 words), Test of English as a Foreign Language (TOEFL) scores for non-native speakers of English, application fee
+• Application requirements: official transcripts from high school (or equivalent), competitive GPA (e.g.,>2.75), personal statement (500-600 words), Test of English as a Foreign Language (TOEFL) scores for non-native speakers of English, and an application fee.

-• Common courses: general chemistry; introduction to computer science; analytic geometry; calculus; general physics; linear algebra
+• Common courses: general chemistry, introduction to computer science, analytic geometry, calculus, general physics, and linear algebra.

 • Sample program: Saddleback College